vVv-Keys/KEYSAC-FIVEM/README.md

 > - IMPLEMENT MACHINE LEARNING + DATA PROCESSING:  train a machine learning model using labeled data to classify cheating behaviors and then use the model to detect similar patterns in real-time gameplay.

 > - Encryption and Code Obfuscation - after I have developed this to suit my needs with PBA and Machine Learning - the open source will no longer be available and there will only be a config.lua available for modification.
 Please enjoy this or use it while it last.
-I will be confuring my obfuscation for a certain area to protect special parts of aalgorithims/codes/and unique handlers I have created that run specific functions to provide extra security and maintenance.
+I will be configuring my obfuscation near the end of this project for a certain areas to protect special parts of algorithims/codes/and unique handlers I have created that run specific functions to provide extra security and maintenance.

 > - KEEP ADDING+UPDATING ADDITIONAL CHECK FUNCTIONS